Salesforce

 Object field descriptions:

-- Object type - select Lead, Contact, Account or Person Account
+• Object type - select Lead, Contact, Account or Person Account

-- Is Active - whether synchronization is active or inactive for this object type
+• Is Active - whether synchronization is active or inactive for this object type

-- Configuration - select the configuration object defined in Step 2 (should be chosen by default)
+• Configuration - select the configuration object defined in Step 2 (should be chosen by default)

-Object field mapping config modal
+Object Mapping modal

-Completed Object field mapping configs
+Completed Object Mappings

 Step 4: Create new "Attribute Mapping" objects